ashleyhroberts/Hotel-Booking-Analysis/README.md

 ## Overview

-This Tableau dashboard explores hotel booking patterns, guest segments, cancellation behavior, and seasonal demand trends using hospitality booking data.
+This Tableau dashboard analyzes hotel booking patterns, guest segments, cancellation behavior, and seasonal demand trends using hospitality booking data.

 The goal of the project was to transform raw operational data into interactive visualizations that support business decision-making.